Machine learning in brief

 What challenges come with machine learning?

-Typical issues: data availability and quality, explainability of complex models, privacy and regulation (e.g. EU AI Act), and integration with legacy IT.
-Success needs cross-functional teams, clear use cases, and a solid data strategy.
+Typical issues are data availability and quality, explainability of complex models, privacy and regulation such as the EU AI Act, and integration with legacy IT.
+Successful projects rely on cross functional teams, clear use cases and a solid data strategy.

 How do we start with machine learning?

-Begin with a concrete use case and business question.
-Assess whether data exists and is lawful to use.
-Build a cross-functional team.
-Ship an MVP, gather feedback, and iterate.
-Plan governance, monitoring, and MLOps from the outset.
+Start with a concrete use case and a real business question.
+Check whether the relevant data exists and is lawful to use.
+Build a cross functional team.
+Ship an MVP, gather feedback and iterate.
+Plan governance, monitoring and MLOps from the start, not as an afterthought.

 What is supervised learning?

-Supervised learning uses labelled training data—inputs with known outputs.
+Supervised learning uses labelled training data, meaning inputs paired with known outputs.
 Tasks include classification (spam vs not spam) and regression (revenue forecasts).
-The model learns input–output mappings and predicts on new data.
-Best when reliable labels are available.
+The model learns the mapping from input to output and can then predict on new data.
+It works best when reliable labels are available.

 What is unsupervised learning?

-Unsupervised learning uses only unlabelled data to find structure—clustering, dimensionality reduction, anomaly detection.
-Useful for segmentation or outlier detection when labels are scarce.
+Unsupervised learning uses only unlabelled data to find structure, for example through clustering, dimensionality reduction or anomaly detection.
+It is useful for segmentation or outlier detection when labels are scarce or expensive to produce.

 What is predictive maintenance?

-Predictive maintenance uses ML to forecast equipment failures from sensor signals so maintenance can be scheduled before downtime—reducing cost and extending asset life.
+Predictive maintenance uses ML to forecast equipment failures from sensor signals, so maintenance can be scheduled before downtime hits.
+That cuts unplanned outages, reduces cost and extends asset life.

 What does MLOps mean?

-MLOps is the practice of building, deploying, and operating ML models in production—similar to DevOps for software.
-It covers versioning, pipelines, monitoring, and retraining when data drifts.
+MLOps is the practice of building, deploying and operating ML models in production, similar to DevOps for software.
+It covers versioning, automated pipelines, monitoring and retraining when data drifts.

 Does my company need machine learning?

-Not every organisation needs ML—but many can benefit.
-Ask whether you have repeatable prediction or classification problems and sufficient data.
-If you want automation, better forecasts, or personalisation and data exists, a feasibility review makes sense.
-Start small and scale what works.
+Not every organisation needs ML, but many can benefit.
+Three questions help: do you have repeatable prediction or classification problems?
+Do you make decisions that should be based on data?
+Do you have enough data to learn from?
+If you want automation, better forecasts or personalisation and the data is there, a feasibility review is a good next step.
+Start small and scale what actually works.